thrkrdk/spring-ai-mcp-server/README.md

-# Spring boot Starter for Etiya MCP Servers With Spring AI
+# Spring boot Starter for swapi MCP Servers With Spring AI

 <div style="border: 1px solid #050505; padding: 10px; background-color: #050505;">
-  Note: Before You start, change the project name from etiya-mcp-starter to your own project name.
+  Note: Before You start, change the project name from swapi-mcp-starter to your own project name.
 </div>

 ## Tools